 Parent partnership is important as we work together to be able to best guide all of our students to be academically successful, know their history, language, and culture, and to become responsible, healthy, active and caring people.

-We are excited to potentially have our largest graduating class again this year (surpassing our previous high of 24 in 2016-2017) and are looking forward to this celebration on May 26, 2018.
-Ay-hay to all of our potential graduates and their families as we continue to work together to achieve this important life milestone.
+We are excited to potentially have our largest graduating class again this year (surpassing our previous high of 22 in 2016-2017) and are looking forward to this celebration on May 26, 2018.
+Ay-hay to our 38 potential graduates and their families as we continue to work together to achieve this important life milestone.